-The Named Range setting in your Google Sheets integration is a powerful feature that allows you to define specific ranges of cells with custom names.
+The Named Range setting in your Google Sheets integration allows you to define specific ranges of cells with custom names.
 This functionality simplifies data management and enhances the clarity of your reports by making it easier to reference data in formulas and functions.

 What is a Named Range?

 A Named Range is a descriptive label assigned to a specific range of cells in Google Sheets.
-Instead of using traditional cell references (like A1:B10), you can create a named range (like "SalesData") that makes your formulas more readable and easier to manage.
-This feature is especially beneficial when working with large datasets or complex spreadsheets.
+Instead of using traditional cell references (like A1:B10), you can create a named range (like "QuarterSalesData") that makes your formulas more readable and easier to manage.

 How to Create a Named Range